Is Meditation a Waste of Time: 3 Things You Need to Know to Get the Best Results

 7. End with Gratitude: After the timer goes off, take a moment to close the practice remembering something you’re grateful for.

-A few last pointers; use a guided meditation if you find it too challenging to guide yourself, be patient as building up the habit of presence takes time and stay consistent as meditation is something you need to do consistently to see results.
+A few last pointers; use a guided meditation if you find it too challenging to guide yourself, be patient as building up the habit of presence takes time and stay consistent as meditation is something you need to do regularly to see results.

 Photo of Rebecca Michelle, a meditation coach who is doing tree pose by the beach.